Hours & Directions & Admission

 Why might some of the animals look sick?

 Some of our farm animals have been with us for many years and Linvilla is a refuge where they can age peacefully.
 Generally, farm animals are not given that chance to age.
 Spring and fall are times when animal’s coats change to prepare for the next season.
 Often the transition period can make them appear not healthy.
 We provide great care for our animals and give them a very nice home.

 Do the animals have regular veterinary visits?

 Yes!
 We work with multiple veterinarians who come out regularly to do well visits on our animals and sick visits when necessary.

 Where do you get the animals?

-Some of our animals are born on the Farm.
-Some of our animals are rescue animals.
-And some of our animals are donated or purchased from local farms.
-We sometimes raise calves from our dairy farm that provides our farm market with local fresh milk.
+Some of our animals are born on the Farm, some are rescue animals, and some of our animals are donated or purchased from local farms.
+We sometimes raise calves from the dairy farm that provides our Farm Market with local fresh milk.

 What's up with the deer at Linvilla?